- 2–5 years

 - Financial Econometrics

-- Bank Regulation & Resolution of Banking Crises
+- Bank Regulation and Resolution of Banking Crises

 - Corporate Finance